Last Modified: Oct 06, 2020

-The issue was that the db variable tm.minipfragsize was set to 576 by default on the image 11.5.1-hf6.
-What this means is that BIG-IP will not process packets with payload length less than 576 bytes.
-When MTU is set to 576, the payload length will be 576 - ip header length (20 bytes typically).
-So the 576 bytes fragmented packets were getting dropped.
-The workaround for this issue is to set db variable value to 552 so that it passes the ip min size check.
+The db variable tm.minipfragsize is set to 576 by default on the image 11.5.1-hf6.
+What this means is that BIG-IP system does not process packets with a payload length of less than 576 bytes.
+When MTU is set to 576, the payload length is 576.
+Because IP header length is 20 bytes typically, the BIG-IP system drops the 576 byte-fragmented packets.
+The workaround for this issue is to set the db variable value to 552 so that it passes the IP minimum size check.

-Data traffic is not passing BIG-IP if ESP is fragmented.
+There are packet drops on the BIG-IP system.
+Data traffic is not passing the BIG-IP system if ESP is fragmented.

-MTU set to 576 on the interface of an intermediate node before BigIP.
-The value of this db variable tm.minipfragsize set to anything greater than 552.
-Let ESP packets reach BIG-IP as fragmented with size 576 bytes.
-Then we will see the packet drops in BigIP
+-- MTU set to 576 on the interface of an intermediate node before the BIG-IP system.
+The db variable tm.minipfragsize set to anything greater than 552. -- ESP packets reach the BIG-IP system as fragmented with size 576 bytes.

-Set the db variable tm.minipfragsize to 552 when the MTU is set to 576 on any node previous to BigIP.
+Set the db variable tm.minipfragsize to 552 when the MTU is set to 576 on any node previous to the BIG-IP system.